Corporate Social Responsibility

 Human Rights, Labor, and Employment Practices

-SMARTRAC is committed to providing a production concept that guarantees economic manufacturing with minimal ecological impact.
-With this aim in view, ISO 14001 certification has been obtained by the company’s facilities in Guangzhou, China; Pirkkala, Finland; Ayutthaya, Thailand; and Fletcher, USA.
-Furthermore, the company is constantly working on expanding the ISO 14001 certification to further locations and upgrading its existing certifications.
+Smartrac is committed to providing a production concept that guarantees economic manufacturing with minimal ecological impact.
+With this aim in view, ISO 14001 certification has been obtained by the company’s facilities in Fletcher, USA; Guangzhou, China; Kulim, Malaysia; and Reichshof-Wehnrath, Germany.
+The ISO 14000 family provides practical tools for companies and organizations seeking to identify and control their environmental impact.
+Smartrac is constantly working on initiatives to promote greater environmental responsibility and is encouraging the development and diffusion of environmentally friendly technologies.

-SMARTRAC in general and the Reichshof-Wehnrath production site in particular have a pedigree of optimizing its ecological footprint.
-Being firmly convinced that environmental protection is the task of every individual and every company, SMARTRAC is emphasizing on energy efficiency and waste reduction.
+Smartrac and its global production sites have a pedigree of optimizing its ecological footprint.
+Being firmly convinced that environmental protection is the task of every individual and every company, Smartrac is emphasizing on energy efficiency and waste reduction.
 Setting relevant and measurable environmental targets, and developing programs to achieve them, is an established management standard.
-Consequently, SMARTRAC is taking environmental compatibility into account when selecting suppliers and service providers.
+Consequently, Smartrac is taking environmental compatibility into account when selecting suppliers and service providers.

 Supplier Code of Conduct